jyoti-yadav7066/Form_project1/README.md

-# This is the first project to create a form using only html
+# This is the first project to create a registration form using only html